Stephen Tomašević of Bosnia: Capture and death

 Contrary to Stephen Tomašević's expectations, Bobovac fell within days.
 The King had already realized that he had no choice but to take refuge in the neighbouring Croatia or Dalmatia.
 Angelović tirelessly pursued him, and caught up with him in Ključ.
 The Ottoman army was reportedly about to pass the city's fortress, not suspecting that the King was hiding within its walls, when a local man revealed his whereabouts in return for money.
 A four-day-long siege of the fortress ensued.
 Eager to capture him, Angelović had his messengers solemnly promise the King that he would be done no harm if he surrendered, and sent him a document guaranteeing him freedom.
 With food supplies and ammunition running short, Stephen decided to surrender himself and his garrison to Angelović.
 Angelović, in turn, brought him, his uncle Radivoj and 13-year-old cousin Tvrtko before Mehmed in Jajce.

 Stephen sought to ingratiate himself with Mehmed by sending out orders to commanders and castellans to surrender, enabling his captor to take command of more than 70 towns in one week.
 Mehmed, however, had no intention of sparing Stephen's life and summoned him on 25 May 1463.
-Stephen fearfully brought Angelović's document, but Mehmed's Persian-born mullah, Ali al-Bistami, issued a fatwah declaring that the Sultan was not bound to keep the promise made by his servant without his knowledge.
+Stephen fearfully brought Angelović's document along, but Mehmed's Persian-born mullah, Ali al-Bistami, issued a fatwah declaring that the Sultan was not bound to keep the promise made by his servant without his knowledge.
 As if to demonstrate the validity of his fatwah, the elderly mullah took out his sword and beheaded Stephen in front of Mehmed.
 The chronicler Benedetto Dei, who claimed to have been part of the Sultan's retinue, recorded that Mehmed himself decapitated Stephen.
 According to later accounts, Mehmed had Stephen flayed or used as a shooting target.
 The execution of the King, his uncle, cousin and two noblemen took place in a field next to Jajce, which has since been known as Carevo Polje ("the Emperor's Field").